luffy-yu/XRDC24/README.md

 ## How we built it

-**Float Mind** was developed using Meta Quest, Unity, and advanced AI technologies.
-The emotional analysis feature leverages natural language processing to detect positivity and negativity in user input, while the AR/VR experience was crafted using Unity’s XR Toolkit.
+**Float Mind** was developed using Meta Quest 2, Unity 6, and advanced AI technologies.
+The emotional analysis feature leverages LLM Agent (GPT-o1 mini model) to detect positivity and negativity in user input, while the AR/VR experience was crafted using Oculus XR All-in-One SDK.
 Our team combined expertise in AI, UI/UX design, and immersive 3D environments to create a seamless and engaging user journey.
 Rigorous testing ensured the interactivity and flow worked smoothly without the need for controllers.

 ## Challenges we ran into

-Device constraints: Eye tracking
+* Device constraints: eye tracking feature requires Oculus Quest Pro headset.
-…
+* Large scene rendering latency in the headset, need to add optimization (eg. use lower mesh 3d models, less particles, bake environment lighting, etc.)
+* Inhale/exhale effect implementation
+* Portal effect implementation to bridge the virtuality and reality
+* Blender geometry node animation compatibility with Unity
+* Figma Converter compatibility with Unity.

 ## Accomplishments that we're proud of

-We’re proud of creating an immersive meditation tool that blends gamification and mindfulness in an accessible way.
-Successfully integrating AI-driven emotional analysis with AR/VR interactions was a significant achievement, along with delivering a seamless controller-free experience on Meta Quest.
-Our team also takes pride in designing a visually stunning and intuitive virtual environment that resonates with users emotionally.
+We're proud to create an immersive and gamified meditation tool that embraces cutting-edge AI and AR/VR technology, grounded in the science of mindfulness and psychology.
+We crafted a visually stunning 3D environment with intuitive spatial interactions and audio-reactive animation.

+Significant technical achievements include the successful integration of LLM-driven emotional analysis with AR/VR interactions and the delivery of a seamless controller-free VR headset experience.
+The core immersive interactions rely on hand tracking, combined with hand gesture detection.

+**Bridge AR and VR through User Actions**
+Through thoughtful UX design, we empowered users to seamlessly bridge the gap between AR and VR experiences, amplifying participatory joy.

+**Interactive 3D CTA**
+We innovated by replacing traditional 2D CTAs with a 3D cube, allowing users to proceed, revert actions, or engage with the AI agent all within a single interactive element.

+**Meditation Therapy LLM Agent**
+We developed an LLM-powered agent designed specifically for meditation therapy, providing dynamic, personalized guidance and emotional support.

+**Multi-Modal Input via Hand Gesture Detection**
+Using advanced hand tracking, we recognized gestures—such as index-finger poking, double-hand waving, and pushing—to enable intuitive, controller-free interactions.

+**Audio-Driven Prompting and Mood Detection**
+By feeding audio input to the LLM agent, we gauged positive or negative user moods in real time, generating responsive, interactable “bubbles” to enhance engagement.

+**Seamless Scene Blending with Oculus Scene API**
+We harnessed the Oculus Scene API to capture physical-world meshes, effortlessly merging real-world surroundings with the virtual scene during the bubble interaction phase.

+**Dissolving Transition Effect**
+A gradual dissolving effect transitions users from the real world to the virtual environment, maintaining immersion and ensuring a smooth user experience.

+**AI Agent Avatar with Real-Time Audio**
+We incorporated text-to-speech for the agent’s GPT-generated responses, supported by real-time audio reflection to enrich interactivity and bring the avatar to life.

 ## What we learned

-XR+UX
+* XR+UX
-XR+AI
+* XR+AI
-…
+* Integrating diverse multi-disciplinary tools from design to development, 2d to 3d, AI XR integration.

 ## What's next for Float Mind

-Expanding Float Mind’s emotional analysis capabilities to recognize a broader range of sentiments and introducing more interactive meditation elements.
+* Expand Float Mind’s emotional analysis capabilities to recognize a broader range of sentiments and introduce more interactive meditation elements.
-Integrate biofeedback mechanisms to make the experience even more personalized Explore partnerships with mental health professionals and wellness organizations to bring Float Mind to a wider audience.
+* Integrate biofeedback mechanisms to make the experience even more personalized.
+* Explore partnerships with mental health professionals and wellness organizations to bring Float Mind to a wider audience.